phronmophobic/blog/markdown/ui-model.md

 ## Hello World

 Now that we have a way to describe what to draw, we can now write the Hello World program with membrane.
-There are several options available in membrane for running a user interace.
+There are several options available in membrane for running a user interface.
 To "run" a user interface, you need some way to hook into the graphics and events provided by a platform toolkit.
 The platform toolkit hooks are called **graphics backends** in membrane.
 A graphics backend typically exposes a `run` function:

 ```clojure
 (run view-fn)